12 Top-Rated Day Trips from Austin, TX

-One of the best lakes in Texas, the state park is popular with boating, fishing, and water skiing.
+The state park is one of the best lakes in Texas and is popular with boating, fishing, and water skiing.
 The state park features two fishing piers, fish cleaning stations, and gear to borrow.
 Surrounding the shores are hiking trails and over 200 campsites to spend the night.
 The 1.8-mile Pecan Flats Trail provides the best views within the park.

-Wimberly is a quaint city in the Texas Hill Country.
-Surrounded by beautiful landscapes and inviting bodies of water, the city has everything for a perfect Austin day trip.
-Local places to eat and colorful storefronts inhabit Wimberly Square, the main thoroughfare of the town.
-Modern ranch decor, first-class cookware, and chic boutiques are all found in this charming shopping district.
+Wimberley is a quaint city in the Texas Hill Country, surrounded by beautiful landscapes and inviting bodies of water.
+The city has everything for a perfect Austin day trip.
+Local places to eat and colorful storefronts inhabit Wimberley Square, the main thoroughfare of the town.
+Modern ranch décor, first-class cookware, and chic boutiques line this charming shopping district.

-Wimberly's Market Days offer an excellent reason to visit on Saturdays between March and December.
+Wimberley's Market Days offer an excellent reason to visit on Saturdays between March and December.
 Featuring over 475 booths, Market Days is the largest open-air market in Texas.
-Fares for sale range from local produce to artisan crafts and includes pet items, yard art, and holistic remedies.
-Often accompanied by various live music performances, Market Days is as much a cultural celebration as it is a shopping experience.
+Fares for sale range from local produce to artisan crafts and include pet items, yard art, and holistic remedies.
+Market Days is as much a cultural celebration as it is a shopping experience often accompanied by various live music performances.

-The great outdoors are also accessible in Wimberly.
+The great outdoors is also accessible in Wimberley.
 One of the most popular spots to go is Blue Hole Regional Park on the outskirts of the city (not to be confused with Blue Hole Park in Georgetown).
 This eye-catching natural space features a spring-fed swimming pool shaded by giant cypress trees.
 The park also features campgrounds and 3.5-miles of hiking trails.

 9. Johnson City

-An hour west of Austin in Hill Country, Johnson City is best known as the birthplace of the 36th President of the United States, Lyndon Baines Johnson.
+Johnson City, an hour west of Austin in the Texas Hill Country, is best known as the birthplace of the 36th President of the United States, Lyndon Baines Johnson.
 Johnson city is also the final resting place of the former president.
-Visitors can explore this legacy and more with a mix of state and national parks in Johnson City.
+Visitors explore this legacy and more with a mix of state and national parks in Johnson City.

 Lyndon B. Johnson National Park is home to Johnson's birthplace; his boyhood home; and the LBJ Ranch, including the "Texas White House."
 The Lyndon B. Johnson State Park and Historic Site shares the same space with the Sauer-Beckmann Living History Farm.
 It's not all LBJ in Johnson City, however — the charming community is also lined with art and opportunity to explore outdoors.

 Pedernales Falls is just outside Johnson City and on the way from Austin.
-This series of limestone waterfalls is encompassed by a state park of its own name, which features hiking trails, campgrounds, and swimming spots.
-To fuel up after an adventure in Johnson City, Main Street, also known as Highway 290, has a selection of community flavors including local restaurants.
+Pedernales Falls State Park encompasses this series of limestone waterfalls, which features hiking trails, campgrounds, and swimming spots.
+To fuel up after an adventure in Johnson City, Main Street, also known as Highway 290, has a selection of community flavors, including local restaurants.